 - giving health care treatment instructions to your health care agent or health care provider.

 An advance health care directive is a written set of instructions expressing your wishes for medical treatment.
-It may contain a health care power of attorney, where you name a person called a “health care agent” to decide treatment for you, and a living will, where you tell your health care agent and health care providers your choices regarding the initiation, continuation, withholding, or withdrawal of life-sustaining treatment and other specific instructions.
+It may contain a health care power of attorney, where you name a person called a “health care agent” to decide treatment for you, and living wills, where you tell your health care agent and health care providers your choices regarding the initiation, continuation, withholding, or withdrawal of life-sustaining treatment and other specific instructions.

 Consulting with an attorney is the first step in making this all-important decision.
 An attorney can advise you on the importance and the specifics of preparing and executing your own living will.